usamec/ml2/hw1.md

 You can expect that all Variables in tests would fall into reasonable range and there will no gotchas for rounding errors, overflows and similar phenomena.

+## Limitations

+No external libraries only pure Python3 and its standard libraries (and numpy if you really insist).